DepravityXZ/Band-Name-Generator/README.md

 # Band-Name-Generator
-Generates Band Names
+Generates Band Names by
-Basically takes your Pet name and the name of your city to generate your band name
+basically taking the name of your pet and the name of your city to generate your band name